 Traffic and fare data by airline and route can provide valuable insights into market trends, demand, and competition.
 By analyzing this data, airlines can optimize their pricing strategies, plan their capacity, and make informed decisions about their route network.
 The data can also be used for market and competitive analysis, helping airlines identify profitable routes and gain a competitive advantage.

-According to preliminary true O&D level data released by FlightBI this week, the air traffic from December 2022 to January 2023 saw a decline, and the average airfare showed a slight decrease.
-Specifically, US domestic passenger volume decreased by 8%, and the average domestic airfare decreased by 3%.
+According to preliminary true O&D level data released by FlightBI this week, the air traffic from December 2022 to January 2023 saw an increase, and the average airfare showed a slight decrease.
+Specifically, US domestic passenger volume increased by 1.6%, and the average domestic airfare decreased by 3.7%.

 Volume Trend

-According to the true O&D data, US domestic traffic witnessed a decrease from 46.8 million passengers in December to 43.1 million in January 2023, which is lower than the pre-pandemic level of 44.6 million in January 2020.
-Additionally, US international traffic also decreased from 17.7 million in December to 16.4 million in January.
+According to the true O&D data, US domestic traffic witnessed an increase from 44.8 million passengers in December to 45.5 million in January 2023, which is higher than the pre-pandemic level of 44.6 million in January 2020.
+Additionally, US international traffic also increased from 14.5 million in December to 17.2 million in January.

 Figure 1: US Domestic and International Air Traffic by Month